Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/force-distance-fit-loglog.png
     :width: 80%

-    Force on actin bead as a function of bead distance minus distance offset :math:`\delta` plotted on a log-log scale. black line represent the power law model with  correction of the offset distance.
-Same data as :num:`Fig
-    #force-distance` but showing only approach phase.
+    Force on actin bead  during approach phase as a function of bead distance minus distance offset :math:`\delta` plotted on a log-log scale. black line represent the power law model with  correction of the offset distance.
+Same data as :num:`Fig #force-distance` but showing only approach phase.

-Data with :math:`\delta`
-values lower than 4.34 µm (21 out of 127) are considered as unphysical and removed from further analysis.
+In our experiments, the polystyrene beads have a average diameter of 4.34 µm, thus we expect :math:`\delta` to be higher than the bead diameter.
+Data with :math:`\delta` values lower than 4.34 µm (21 out of 127) are considered as unphysical and removed from further analysis.

-As expected we find a negative values for :math:`alpha`, but surprisingly the value of alpha does not vary significantly across the amount of capping protein and stay close to -1, with a mean value of -1.10, and a standard deviation of 0.38.
+As expected we find a negative values for :math:`\alpha`.
+Surprisingly the value of alpha does not vary significantly across the amount of capping protein and stay close to -1, with a mean value of -1.10, and a standard deviation of 0.38.
 The distribution of power law exponent can be seen on :num:`Fig #power-law-exponent`